Bikeman868/Moq.Modules/README.md

 The key elements of this example are:

+1. Use the NuGet package manager to install the Moq.Modules package into your mocks project.
+2. Add a using statement for Moq.Modules and Moq.
-1. Your mock should inherit from `MockImplementationProvider<T>` where `T` is the interface that you are writing a mock for.
+3. Your mock should inherit from `MockImplementationProvider<T>` where `T` is the interface that you are writing a mock for (`ILog` in the example above).
-2. You must override the abstract `SetupMock` method of `MockImplementationProvider<T>`.
-This is where you use Moq to define the behaviour of your mock.
+4. You must override the abstract `SetupMock` method of `MockImplementationProvider<T>`.
+   This is where you use Moq to define the behaviour of your mock, using all the features of Moq you are familiar with.
-3. If your mock depends on other mocks, then you can use the `mockProducer` parameter to get access to the mocks of the other interfaces you need.
+5. If your mock depends on other mocks, then you can use the `mockProducer` parameter to get access to the mocks of the other interfaces that you need.
 Note that this is not illustrated in the example above.

-## Example of writing a re-useable mock using a class
+## Writing a re-useable mock using a class
-In this example, the interface is mocked using an instance of the real implementation, rather than using Moq.
-The unit tests that use this mock will not know the difference, you should choose the style of mocking that suits your situation.
+This is and example of mocking an interface by writing a class that implements the interface rather than using Moq.
+The way that Moq.Modules works means that you can switch between using Moq and writing a class, and the unit tests that use the mock will still compile and run without any changes.

+    using Moq.Modules;

     public class MockQueueFactory: ConcreteImplementationProvider<IQueueFactory>
     {
         protected override IQueueFactory GetImplementation(IMockProducer mockProducer)